Isioviel/arcade-introductiontutorial/intro-tutorial.md

 ~hint What to change?
  - to change how often you get points, edit the number in the 'on game update' loop
- - to change how many points you get each time, edit the numebr in the 'change score by' block hint~
+ - to change how many points you get each time, edit the number in the 'change score by' block hint~

 ```blocks